nuttmeister/weplus/setter/README.md

 `{{Group}}` == Group the poster belongs to
 `{{Type}}` == Workout type
 `{{Duration}}` == Length in minutes of the workout

-### Note on posts

-To support posts (they don't include all the metadata normal exercises do) you must at least have a few comments that have the expression `type == post` in them.
-It's the only way the function will now the comment doesn't include any substitutions for unsupported variables.

 ### Example file